-Karan Jhurani maintains a multi-faceted practice at Fish & Richardson, emphasizing patent prosecution and counseling, post-grant proceedings before the Patent Trial and Appeal Board (PTAB), and complex patent litigation.
-Karan’s extensive experience in these different IP practice areas enables him to provide a full range of services to his clients while developing sound legal strategies that consider every aspect of intellectual property protection.
+Karan Jhurani has a multi-faceted practice at Fish & Richardson, emphasizing patent prosecution and counseling, post-grant proceedings before the Patent Trial and Appeal Board (PTAB), and complex patent litigation.
+Karan’s significant experience in all areas of patent law has equipped him to provide a full range of patent services to his clients while developing and executing sound legal strategies that consider every aspect of intellectual property protection.
 Karan works with his clients to define what a “win” looks like and then diligently and meticulously goes and gets those wins, whether that includes obtaining patent protection at the Patent Office for a critical invention, litigating in court to prevent competitors or third parties from encroaching upon his clients’ inventions, or leading a focused attack at the PTAB that is geared toward neutralizing and eliminating third-party patents that are asserted against his clients.

-Karan has deep expertise in managing large patent portfolios, performing due diligence, and providing strategic IP counseling to a range of clients, from early-stage companies to industry leaders.
+Karan has significant experience in developing and managing patent portfolios, performing due diligence, and providing strategic IP counseling to a range of clients, from early-stage companies to industry leaders.
 Karan has been entrusted by several clients to manage all or a portion of their patent portfolios and to help develop strong patent assets that provide both offensive and defensive value to the client.
 Notably, Karan currently manages portfolios for clients innovating in the e-commerce, FinTech, and sporting goods industries, and has a particular affinity for machine learning, encryption, and security-based technologies.

-At the PTAB, Karan has successfully represented both patent owners and petitioners in post-grant proceedings, having developed winning case strategies and legal theories for his clients.
-Karan has substantial experience in all major aspects of post grant proceedings, from petition drafting to conducting depositions to assisting with oral hearings.
+At the PTAB, Karan has successfully represented both patent owners and petitioners in post-grant proceedings.
+Karan has substantial experience in all major aspects of post grant proceedings, from petition drafting to conducting depositions to arguing at oral hearings.
 Karan recently secured victories for a client in the digital analytics space that resulted in invalidation of all claims of multiple patents asserted by a competitor.

-Through his interdisciplinary practice, Karan has extensive experience a wide range of products and technologies, including:
+Through his interdisciplinary practice, Karan has extensive experience in a wide range of products and technologies, including:

 - Digital image and video processing technology